Is Your Benchmark Still Useful? Dynamic Benchmarking for Code Language Models: Experimental Setup

-For all LLMs, we set the temperature to 0.2 to evaluate its Pass@1 metric~\cite{chen2021evaluatinglargelanguagemodels}.
+For all LLMs, we set the temperature to 0.2 to evaluate their Pass@1 metric~\cite{chen2021evaluatinglargelanguagemodels}.
 We generate 5 results for each sample in the benchmarks.
 On the aforementioned four datasets, we applied five distinct mutation methods to each program within the datasets.
-These methods, as outlined in \cref{sec:methodology}, include two types of Variable Normalization (\textbf{VarNormI} and \textbf{VarNormII}), Constant Unfolding (\textbf{ConstUnfold}), For to While (\textbf{For2While}), and Condition Augmentation (\textbf{CondAug}). \cref{tab:benchsize} enumerates the number of test cases in each benchmark and mutation method.
-Note that not all test cases can be mutated by each method.
-For example, out of all 800 test cases in CRUXEval, there are 306 cases containing \textit{for} loops and thus can be mutated by \textit{For2While}.
-In our evaluation, we only count the mutated test cases when evaluating each mutation method.
+These methods, as outlined in \Cref{sec:methodology}, include two types of Variable Normalization (\textbf{VarNormI} and \textbf{VarNormII}), Constant Unfolding (\textbf{ConstUnfold}), For to While (\textbf{For2While}), and Condition Augmentation (\textbf{CondAug}).

 As for multi-mutation, since we have five different mutation methods, there are dozens of combinations in theory.
-For a practical evaluation overhead, we randomly select three mutation combinations that cover all mutation methods from different categories: \begin{itemize}[leftmargin=7pt, topsep=0pt,noitemsep] \item \textbf{FUV:} For2While (F) + ConstUnfold (U) + VarNormII (V) \item \textbf{AUV:} CondAug (A) + ConstUnfold (U) + VarNormI (V) \item \textbf{AFU:} CondAug (A) + For2While (F) + ConstUnfold (U) \end{itemize}
+For a practical evaluation overhead, we randomly select three mutation combinations that cover all mutation methods from different categories: \textbf{FUV} (For2While (F) + ConstUnfold (U) + VarNormII (V)), \textbf{AUV} (CondAug (A) + ConstUnfold (U) + VarNormI (V)) and \textbf{AFU} (CondAug (A) + For2While (F) + ConstUnfold (U)).